microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/Readme.md

 * You have a Log Analytics Workspace
 * You successfully linked the necessary Azure Policy initiative to the Azure resource group
-* You can query the Log Analytics Workspace for events of your Virtual Machines
+* You can query the Log Analytics Workspace for events of your virtual machines
-* All Virtual Machines have the latest Windows and Linux updates installed
+* All virtual machines have the latest Windows and Linux updates installed
-* You can browse through the software inventory of your Virtual Machines
+* You can browse through the software inventory of your virtual machines
-* You can use VM Insights to get a detailed view of your Virtual Machines
+* You can use VM Insights to get a detailed view of your virtual machines

 ### Learning resources